NO, Miami University Libraries will not print a working firearm or the constituent parts to build your own "ghost" firearm.

 3D prints can be found useful in numerous applications, such as prototypes for entrepreneurs, architectural models for class projects and for any other low-volume, custom-prototype needs.
 Here are some examples of practice use in an educational environment:

-For any build, at least three days to a week lead time is strongly recommended.
+For any build, at least four days to a week lead time is strongly recommended.
 This allows time for troubleshooting at various stages of the build process.
 While we will work with you to make shorter timeframes, we cannot make guarantees for when a build will be finished.
 For some prints – particularly larger objects on the smaller print volume platforms – the build process is less reliable than our professional printer and it sometimes takes more than one attempt or build tactic.
 The printers also require considerable maintenance to keep running reliably, and they may need to be taken offline unexpectedly.

 We often find that submitted CAD models have flaws which need to be corrected before printing.
 (In our experience this is often the case with SketchUp models, though it can happen with any software.)
 Sometimes this is not apparent onscreen and is undiscovered until we attempt to print the model.
 In these cases we will work with you to correct the flaws in the model.
 This of course also slows turnaround time.